 Fehérvári Úti Market

 This is a spacious two-story food market in Southern Buda.
-On the ground floor, they sell all sorts of products and on the first floor, they have butchers, greengrocers and pickle makers along with traditional homemade Mangalica or ordinary pork sausage, salami, bacon, smoked meat, and dairy products from small producers.
-On the second floor, you can also have a break in one of the eateries, buffets cafes or pubs.
+On the ground floor, they sell all sorts of products and on the first floor, they have butchers, greengrocer, and pickle makers along with traditional homemade Mangalica or ordinary pork sausage, salami, bacon, smoked meat, and dairy products from small producers.
+On the second floor, you can also have a break in one of the eateries, buffets, cafes, or pubs.

 Address: Kőrösi József út 7-9., next to the Allee Shopping Center.
 Opening hours: Monday: 6.30-17.00, Tue-Fri: 6.30-18.00, Sat: 6.30-14.00.

 Batthyány tér Market

 This charming market hall faces the imposing Parliament on the other side of the Danube.
 Here you’ll find fruit and vegetable vendors and on the top floor, there are nice cafes from where you can admire the superb view of the Danube and the Parliament.
 And contrary to the other markets, this opens on Sunday!

 Address: Batthyány tér 5., I. district, M2 metro Batthyány tér station.

 In the following bio markets, you’ll find some certified producers selling their products: fruits, vegetables, jams, honey… No doubt the prices are higher than in ordinary markets but it can be worth it if you really appreciate the quality.